 Professor Balen has been the only UK gynaecologist to sit on the international consensus groups on the definition and management of PCOS, which have written major guidelines since 2003.
 He is currently Chair of the World Health Organisation (WHO) expert working group on the management of PCOS for the Global Taskforce on Infertility, which produced global guidelines that were published in 2016.
 He is also part of the global guidelines group coordinated by CRE PCOS Australia, ESHRE and the ASRM that published further guidelines in 2018.

-As Chair of the BFS, Adam has overseen the creation of two new national task forces: Fertility Preservation UK, to ensure nationwide provision for those who require fertility preservation for medical reasons and The Fertility Education Initiative, to improve the provision of education to young people about all aspects of reproductive health, including factors that may influence their future fertility.
+During his tenure as Chair of the BFS, Adam oversaw the creation of two new national task forces: Fertility Preservation UK, to ensure nationwide provision for those who require fertility preservation for medical reasons and The Fertility Education Initiative, to improve the provision of education to young people about all aspects of reproductive health, including factors that may influence their future fertility.
 He continues as Chair of The Fertility Education Initiative, which has influenced the Government in the UK to include fertility education on the national curriculum as part of relationship and sex education (RSE) in schools.